jakegough-jaytwo/jaytwo.DisappearingFiles/README.md

 ```

 > Note: If you end up using them together (e.g. use the temp workspace to generate the a temp file to stream back
-        to the user), be sure to move the file of interest to a location outside of the `DisappearingDirectory`'s
+        to the user), be sure to first move the file of interest to a location outside of the `DisappearingDirectory`'s
-        path (like the system temp path).
+        path (like maybe the regular system temp path).
 That way, the open file stream won't gum up the works trying to delete
         the DisappearingDirectory.

 ---